Canary Islands Weather in February - Cheat Winter in the Canaries

 Make sure to pack a jacket or at least a cardigan if you're planning to travel to the Canary Islands in February, as you might need it at night and even during the day if you plan to visit some places high in the mountains.

-In February it can happen that you leave by car from the sunny south of Tenerife at 25°C and in a matter of 20 - 30 minutes the temperature can drop to 15°C or less if you drive up in the mountains.
-We once left from a hot Puerto de Santiago and drove towards Santiago del Teide, Tamaimo and El Tanque and the temperature dropped from 26°C to 11°C mid-way and then went back to around 18°C when we reached El Tanque.
+In February it's possible that you hop in the car in sunny weather in the south of Tenerife while it's 25°C outside and in a matter of 20 - 30 minutes the temperature can drop to 15°C or less if you drive up to Mt Teide.
+We once left from a hot Puerto de Santiago and drove towards Santiago del Teide, Tamaimo, and El Tanque and the temperature dropped from 26°C to 11°C mid-way and then went back to around 18°C when we reached El Tanque.
 So yes, there can be significant differences in February between different places, so make sure to check the weather before deciding to do some exploring around the island, especially when traveling in winter.

 Share This Story